 The HIC₁₅ number for the DryCycle in the Side Impact at 20mph was only 124.86

-It's clear that both these results for DryCycle fall far below the 700 threshold, so the risk of severe head injury in the accident scenarios we tested is extremely low.
+It's clear that all of these results for DryCycle fall far below the 700 threshold, so the risk of severe head injury in the accident scenarios we tested is extremely low.

-Of course the majority of cars pass the Head Injury Criteria as well, and do so at higher impact speeds (40 & 30mph), but the numbers those cars score out of 700 are not reported, so it is hard to offer a comparison to individual cars on this criteria.^
+Of course the majority of cars pass the Head Injury Criteria as well, and do so at 40mph in an offset front crash scenario, though the side impact is very similar at 31mph, but the numbers those cars score out of 700 are not reported, so it is hard to offer a comparison to individual cars on this criteria.^

 We can however compare this to bicycles:

 The HIC number for a crash test dummy wearing a Cycling Helmet on a Bicycle in a Front Impact at 12mph was 707 *ꭞ

 The HIC₁₅ number for a crash test dummy on a Bicycle in a Side Impact at 25mph was 753 *

 *The speeds of these impacts are different to ours, as no standards for crash testing bicycles exists, at just 12mph and 25mph the bicycle impact speeds are significantly below the speeds we tested at, yet the HIC numbers are far higher, so the increase in protection that a Drycycle offers over a bicycle is quite obvious.